From Volterra dislocations to strain-gradient plasticity: Introduction

 \item \textbf{Convergence of bodies with many dislocations:} The $\Gamma$-convergence of the energy associated with bodies containing multiple dislocations, must rely on a primal notion of convergence of bodies containing multiple dislocations.
-Such a notion is defined in Section~\ref{sec:conv_disloc}, in which we also present a few examples.
-In lay terms, a sequence of bodies with dislocations $(\M_\e,\g_\e,Q_\e)$ of magnitude $\e$ converges, with respect to a parameter $n_\e$, to a domain $\W\subset \R^2$ and a measure $\mu \in \calM(\W;\R^2)$, if there exist uniformly bilipschitz embeddings $Z_\e: \M_\e\to \W$, such that \begin{enumerate}[itemsep=0pt,label=(\alph*)] \item $Z_\e$ are asymptotically onto $\W$. \item $Z_\e$ are asymptotically rigid in the sense that $|dZ_\e - Q_\e|$ tends to zero uniformly, except in the vicinity of the dislocations, and $\|dZ_\e - Q_\e\|_{L^2} = O(h_\e)$. \item The pushforward measures $\frac{1}{n_\e\e} (Z_\e)_\# \torsion_\e$ weakly converge to $\mu$, where $\torsion_\e$ are the measures associated with $Q_\e$. \end{enumerate}
+Such a notion is defined in Section~\ref{sec:conv_disloc}, in which we present a few examples, which also form the basis for the recovery sequence in the $\Gamma$-convergence section.
+In lay terms, a sequence of bodies with dislocations $(\M_\e,\PEps)$ of magnitude $\e$ converges, with respect to a parameter $n_\e$, to a domain $\W\subset \R^2$ and a measure $\mu \in \calM(\W;\R^2)$, if we can embed $\MEps$ as a subset of $\W$, such that: